Opentrons/opentrons/api/docs/v2/new_pipette.rst

     * - P1000 Single GEN2 (100-1000 µL)
       - P1000 Single GEN1 (100-1000 µL)

-The single- and multi-channel P50 GEN1 pipette is the exception.
-If your protocol uses a P50 GEN1 pipette, there is no backward compatibility with the GEN2 pipettes.
-If you want to replace a P50 GEN1 with a corresponding GEN2 pipette, change your protocol to load a P20 Single GEN2 (for volumes below 20 µL) or a P300 Single GEN2 (for volumes between 20 and 50 µL).
+The single- and multi-channel P50 GEN1 pipettes are the exceptions here.
+If your protocol uses a P50 GEN1 pipette, there is no backward compatibility with a related GEN2 pipette.
+To replace a P50 GEN1 with a corresponding GEN2 pipette, edit your protocol to load a P20 Single GEN2 (for volumes below 20 µL) or a P300 Single GEN2 (for volumes between 20 and 50 µL).

 Adding Tip Racks
 ================